QMail Overview (Group 6)

 Universal preamble (48 bytes)

 Every QMail request body begins with a 48-byte preamble that authenticates the caller/mailbox identity.
-The preamble is the same for all five commands and is separate from the RAIDA packet header.
+The preamble is the same for all six active commands and is separate from the RAIDA packet header.
 Its layout matches qmail_preamble_t in the raidax source:

 OffsetSizeFieldDescription